Home/Meats/Escargot

 High in protein, escargot provides essential amino acids necessary for muscle repair and growth.

-Low in calories and carbohydrates, making them suitable for low-calorie diets.
+Low in calories and carbohydrates, making them a suitable option for weight management.

 Possible Risks & Side Effects